 Commonwealth is a new faith community in the Fairfax, VA area.
 We are reimagining how church has been done and building a new model for church in partnership with our neighbors.

 We seek a new way of seeing the faith journey, whether it’s the beginning, middle or end of that journey.

-The formation of our church plant itself embodies the work of racial justice and reconciliation.
+The formation of our church embodies the work of racial justice and reconciliation.
 The idea of sitting at the same table with those who do not look like us.
 The idea of journeying life with those who are different from us.
 The idea of sharing and hearing each other's stories from various life perspectives and experiences.
 The idea of breaking bread with many members, visually reminding each other that we ALL come from one body, the body of Christ.
 It's a small step but we believe that this small step can move mountains.
 So, with this conviction, we have been carefully laying the foundation that embraces and fosters this idea of "being with."

 This work now looks very different during this new age of pandemic.
 Instead of breaking breads, we look at different grids on our monitor representing different stories and perspectives, reminding ourselves that we are all one, we all embody the sacredness, we all represent the body of Christ.
-And we want to invite you to join in this new movement as we build this new commonewalth together.
+And we want to invite you to join in this new movement as we build this new commonwealth together.